KenKundert/nestedtext/doc/alternatives.rst

 There are a few things to notice about this second version.

-1. ``on`` key was inappropriately converted to ``true``.
+1. ``on`` key was inappropriately converted to ``true``, introducing an error.
-2. Python version ``3.10`` was inappropriately converted to ``3.1``.
+2. Python version ``3.10`` was inappropriately converted to ``3.1``, introducing an error.
-3. Blank lines were added to the multiline string and it was converted to another format.
+3. Blank lines were added to the multiline strings and were converted to another of the 9 possible formats.
+4. Escaping was required for the quotes on ``'requirements.txt'``.
-4. Indentation is not an accurate reflection of nesting (notice that ``python-version`` and ``- 3.6`` have the same indentation, but ``- 3.6`` is contained inside ``python-version``).
+5. Indentation is not an accurate reflection of nesting (notice that ``python-version`` and ``- 3.6`` have the same indentation, but ``- 3.6`` is contained inside ``python-version``).